 Of the 5 distinct subspecies in North America, only the Eastern wild turkey resides Maryland.
 Wild turkeys are dark brown to black in color with many feathers that are iridescent, exhibiting a metallic green and bronze color.
-Male turkeys are called gobblers and average around 18-22 lbs.
+Male turkeys are called gobblers with adults (sometimes called toms) averaging around 18-22 lbs.
 During breeding season, their heads turn various shades of red, white, and blue.
 Female turkeys (called hens) are about half the size of gobblers, their plumage is duller, and they lack the bright head colors.
 Adult gobblers have spurs, a sharp, bony spike on the back of each of their legs.
 They also have a rough, black beard that protrudes from its breast.
 The beard can grow up to 12 inches long.
 Hens do not have spurs and usually do not have a beard, although bearded hens are not exceptionally rare.
 To view a guide to Wild Turkey aging and sexing, please click here.

 Wild turkeys can be found in every county of the state thanks in part to an intensive trap and translocation effort by the department with assistance from the National Wild Turkey Federation.
 Although it was once thought that turkeys needed expansive tracts of forest to survive, the wild turkey is quite adaptable and some of the highest densities are now found in landscapes composed of a mosaic of agricultural lands and woodlots.
 Turkeys continue to adapt to human encroachment as well, sometimes taking up residence in suburban areas.